kbjr/node-cards/readme.md

 Version 2 has now been released.
 Short list of some of the notable changes:

 - Rewrite in TypeScript
-- New customizable randomization source.
-The previous options related to RNG have been removed, and a new `RandomGenerator` interface exists to enable providing a custom RNG implementation.
-Built-in implementations are provided for `Math.random()` and the node.js `crypto` module's `pseudoRandomBytes()` as randomization sources.
+- New customizable randomization source
+  - The previous options related to RNG have been removed, and a new `RandomGenerator` interface exists to enable [providing a custom RNG implementation](#custom-randomization-source).
+  - Built-in implementations are provided for `Math.random()` and the node.js `crypto` module's `pseudoRandomBytes()` as randomization sources.
 - Some thing have moved around to new locations
 - With TypeScript came a switch to using TypeDoc for documentation generation, so docs look different now
-- Now has **no runtime dependencies** (check the package.json)
+- Now has **no runtime dependencies** (check the [package.json](./blob/master/package.json))

 ### Install